8 Life Mistakes You Can’t Afford To Make

 Mistake #5 – Waiting until you’re confident to take the next step.

 Confidence is overrated.
 I’ve witnessed that every rung of the corporate ladder and age group is filled with individuals who (when they get honest with themselves) wish they were more confident and less afraid.
 I’ve often wondered how much more civilized our society would be if we truly understood that everyone is dealing with fear on some level.
 The difference between those who truly thrive and those who merely survive is that the successful ones don’t use fear to make their decisions and they don’t wait to get confident.

 Remedy: Leap before you think you’re ready.
 Sign up for a project you may think is over your head.
 Make a call to someone who you think is outside of your league.
 The reality is you may not be entirely ready for your next move.
 Stop thinking you’ll ever be ready the first time out.
 Consciously decide to make your decisions from your inspiration rather than your fear.
 Then take small bite-size actions daily.
 Confidence arrives while doing, not while preparing!

 Mistake #6 – Not investing in your greatest asset—YOU.

 Jim Rohn stated: “If you want to have more, you first have to BECOME more.”
-In essence, YOU—not your career—is what needs to be invested in.
+In essence, YOU—not your career—needs to be invested in.
 Your career and success will only be as great as you are.

 Mistake #7 – Not understanding that you’re in the business of relationships.